Black woodpecker: Status

 The black woodpecker is a fairly widely distributed woodland species and can successfully breed in most areas where extensive woodland is left.
 At one point, when much of Europe and Asia was deforested, this species declined and in some areas is still struggling today, including in the Pyrenees.
 They normally require mature trees and ample stands of dead trees to sustain a viable breeding population.
 However, with the restoration of some forested areas, black woodpeckers have increased in some parts of Europe.
 They are occasionally considered a nuisance species due to their damage to power lines, communication poles and houses, occasionally resulting in woodpecker mortality due to electrocution or being culled by humans.
 The main cause of nesting failures appears to be predation.
 Their main natural predator is the pine marten (Martes martes), which feeds on eggs, nestlings and brooding females and then often takes over the nest hole of the woodpeckers for its own.
 Other than the marten, there are notably few known natural predators of black woodpeckers.
-Western jackdaws (Corvus monedula) are notably regular usurpers of this species' nest holes and a potential predator of eggs and small nestlings.
+Western jackdaws (Coloeus monedula) are notably regular usurpers of this species' nest holes and a potential predator of eggs and small nestlings.
 A few of the larger birds of prey that can hunt in woodlands may prey on black woodpeckers.
-Among those recorded are Ural owls (Strix uralensis), Eurasian eagle-owls (Bubo bubo), northern goshawks (Accipiter gentilis), common buzzards (Buteo buteo) and golden eagles (Aquila chrysaetos).
+Among those recorded are Ural owls (Strix uralensis), Eurasian eagle-owls (Bubo bubo), Eurasian goshawks (Astur gentilis), common buzzards (Buteo buteo) and golden eagles (Aquila chrysaetos).

 Cultural significance

-The municipality of Nurmijärvi in Uusimaa, Finland has adopted the black woodpecker as the title bird of the municipality, because in addition to being the most common bird in the locality, it also appears in the literature of Aleksis Kivi, a Finnish national author, originally from the Nurmijärvi.
+The municipality of Nurmijärvi in Uusimaa, Finland, has adopted the black woodpecker as the title bird of the municipality, because in addition to being a relatively common bird in the locality, it also appears in the literature of Aleksis Kivi, a Finnish national author, originally from Nurmijärvi.
 Nurmijärvi's local football club NJS has also adopted the black woodpecker as the club's logo.

-Dryocopus martius martius is thought to be the woodpecker referred to in the augural instructions on the early Italic Iguvine Tablets by the Umbrian word peiqu, a bird "very prominent in early Italic religion and mythology."
+The black woodpecker is thought to be the woodpecker species referred to in the augural instructions on the early Italic Iguvine Tablets by the Umbrian word peiqu, a bird "very prominent in early Italic religion and mythology."